 There are a lot of horrible things you don’t want to wake up to, especially on a day when you’re already late for work.
 A dead battery or a flat tire make it to that list, as well as stubbing your toe on the bedpost, and let’s not forget everyone’s favorite—not being able to find your keys on the way out the door.

 Every one of these situations can suck in its own unique way, but one of the worst situations to wake up to in your home is a clogged drain.
 Or even worse—multiple clogged drains.

-There’s no worse start to a day than finding out that your bathroom or kitchen sink drain is clogged.
-Drain clogs, of course, are not confined solely to sinks; we can find them in our tub drains, shower drains, washing machine drains, and even toilets.
-Especially toilets.
-A clogged drain may seem like a serious plumbing issue, but it is usually localized to a single drain or bathroom and can be remedied quickly.
+Drain clogs are not confined solely to sinks; we can find them in our tub drains, shower drains, washing machine drains, and even toilets.
+Especially our toilets.
+A clogged drain may seem like a serious plumbing issue, but when it is localized to a single drain in a kitchen or bathroom, there’s a good chance it can be remedied quickly.

 How Professional Plumbers Clean Your Drains

 I’m not revealing any secrets when I tell you that the plumbing business is a messy business.
 It takes years to learn, the technology is forever changing, competition is always hovering just over your shoulder, and at the end of the day, you go home covered in mud, grime, and whatever vile sludge comes out of a customer’s sink, toilet, or sewer line.

 Clearing, repairing, and replacing toilet fixtures, toilet flanges, and sewer lines is a job that needs to be handled by professionals.
 Drains that empty more slowly over time, toilets that don’t thoroughly flush, and gurgling noises when using the sink or tub drain indicate that it’s time to consult a plumbing company to investigate the cause of your issues.